toolstack/gp-machine-translate/README.md

 # GP Machine Translate
-A Google Translate plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress).
+A Google Translate plugin for GlotPress as a WordPress plugin](https://github.com/GlotPress/GlotPress-WP).

 Google translate is a pay service, you must acquire an API key from Google and setup a payment option with them.